Markets

 Opportunity cost is another challenge.
 Unlike equities or bonds, silver generates no yield, limiting its attractiveness in periods of strong economic growth.

 A dampened global growth outlook poses a significant risk to silver prices.
-Since more than half of silver’s demand stems from industrial applications (unlike gold) such as photovoltaics, electronics, and electric vehicles, slower economic expansion could curb manufacturing activity and reduce consumption.
+Since more than half of silver’s demand stems from industrial applications (unlike gold), such as photovoltaics, electronics, and electric vehicles, slower economic expansion could curb manufacturing activity and reduce consumption.
 In such scenarios, silver may underperform despite its role as a safe-haven asset, as weaker industrial demand offsets investment-driven inflows.

 Forecasting remains inherently uncertain.
-While structural trends support silver price outlook, sudden macro shocks can reverse sentiment abruptly.
+While structural trends support the silver price outlook, sudden macro shocks can reverse sentiment abruptly.

 Silver’s unique blend of industrial demand, inflation hedge utility, and ETF-driven scarcity creates a compelling investment thesis.
 With forecasts converging toward $40 by mid-2025 and gradual appreciation into the $47 range by 2030, the long-term silver price prediction remains favorable.
 A 3–5% allocation to silver, through bullion, ETFs, or mining stocks, offers diversification and protection against macro shocks.
 Consult a financial advisor to calibrate exposure to your portfolio strategy.